ivanearisty/oss-taapp/src/mail_client_adapter/README.md

 ## Architecture

 ### Component Design
-The package exposes a `ServiceClientAdapter` class that implements the `mail_client_api.Client` interface by wrapping the auto-generated `AuthenticatedClient` from `mail_client_impl`.
+The package exposes a `ServiceClientAdapter` class that implements the `mail_client_api.Client` interface by wrapping the auto-generated `Client` from `mail_client_service_client`.
 It translates method calls to appropriate service endpoints and converts response models to the expected `Message` interface.

 ### Service Integration
 ```python